coreyhulse/pinball_tournament_machine_notes/machines/Rollergames_cn_243_Gr1Ko.md

+Custom ROMs exist which include the following:
-Install custom roms to not have locks released as per a ball search
+- Avoids locks released as per a ball search
-Predicted mystery awards and no random Sudden death
+- Predicted mystery awards
+- Sudden Death is un-randomized